-4In this example STROHAL follows some considerations of LOBACHEFSKY.
+&lt;sup>4In this example STROHAL follows some considerations of LOBACHEFSKY.

-2. The famous axiom: "The whole is greater than the part," which became, as mentioned, the source of a mistake for EUCLID, is interpreted by STROHAL in the following way: The axiom hints at an elementary concept "greater" "which can be obtained by abstraction from a $|^{201l}$ divided body."
-The procedure of abstraction is characterized "by examining that relation which exists obtains between the totality of all partial bodies part-solids [Teilkörper] (the whole) and one of them (the part).
-For the concept 'bigger' 'greater' won on obtained this way, the statement proposition 'Totum parte maius est' an identical one is an identity" (p.
+The famous axiom: "The whole is greater than the part," which 2.became, as mentioned, the source of a mistake for EUCLID, is interpreted by STROHAL in the following way: The axiom hints at an elementary concept "greater," "which can be obtained by abstraction from a $|^{201l}$ divided solid."
+The procedure of abstraction is characterized "by examining that relation which obtains between the totality of all part-solids [Teilkörper] (the whole) and one of them (the part).
+For the concept "greater" obtained this way, the proposition "Totum parte maius est" is an identity" (p.
 77).
-At this place we would like to should disregard that in this interpretation the "whole" is wrongly identified with the totality of all partial bodies part-solids.
-In any case, it follows from this interpretation follows that the proposition "a is bigger greater than b" is only another expression for b being a part of a.
-So we have again a perfect tautology, from which one can take infer nothing for geometry; in particular it is impossible to derive from this the statement proposition that a body cannot be congruent to with one of its parts-which also follows from the fact that this statement proposition is generally valid only under certain restrictions, anyway.
-(For instance, a half line can turn into a part by a congruent move translation, and equally a spatial octant into a partial octant by a congruent move translation.)
+At this place we should disregard that in this interpretation the "whole" is wrongly identified with the totality of all part-solids.
+In any case, it follows from this interpretation that the proposition "a is greater than b" is only another expression for b being a part of a.
+So we have again a perfect tautology, from which one can infer nothing for geometry; in particular it is impossible to derive from this the proposition that a body cannot be congruent with one of its parts-which also follows from the fact that this proposition is generally valid only under certain restrictions, anyway.
+(For instance, a half line can turn into a part by a congruent translation, and equally a spatial octant into a partial octant by a congruent translation.)

-In fact, however, STROHAL would have to have some formulation of this statement proposition at his disposal, in some formulation, for the theory of congruence-which he, however, still doesn't does not develop in this respect.
-Because if not ; for otherwise it would not be certain whether that this "indistiguishability irrespective the location" only means does not just mean topological equality.
-Indeed, in the conceptual system which STRO-HAL takes as a basis the first three elementary concepts: spatial object, adjoining, having-it-inside, all belong to the domain of topological determinations, and only by the concept of congruence the metric is introduced into geometry.
-Therefore, the concept of congruence has to contain a new distinquishing property besides the element of correspondence.
-In the concept of indistinguishability irrespective the location5 such a distinguishing property, however, is not given as such; for this, one also needs a principle according to which certain objects which are in the beginning at the outset only determined as different with respect to the position but not as topologically different, can also be recognized as distinguishable irrespective the location.
+In fact, however, STROHAL would have to have some formulation of this proposition at his disposal for the theory of congruence-which he, however, does not develop in this respect; for otherwise it would not be certain that this "indistiguishability irrespective the location" does not just mean topological equality.
+Indeed, in the conceptual system which STROHAL takes as a basis the first three elementary concepts: spatial object, adjoining, havingit-inside, all belong to the domain of topological determinations, and only by the concept of congruence the metric is introduced into geometry.
+Therefore, the concept of congruence must contain a new distinguishing property besides the element of correspondence.
+In the concept of indistinguishability irrespective the location such a distinguishing property, however, is not given in itself; for this, one also needs a principle according to which certain objects which are at the outset only determined as different with respect to the position but not as topologically different, can also be recognized as distinguishable irrespective the location.
 In other words: the introduction of the difference in size is what is important.
-The principle that the whole is bigger greater than the part should actually help us achieve this.
-This will be impossible, however, if we interpret the statement proposition in the way STROHAL does; because from this interpretation it cannot be derived that an object a which is bigger greater than b is also distinguishable from it, even with respect to location.
+The principle that the whole is greater than the part should actually help us achieve this.
+This will be impossible, however, if we interpret the proposition in the way STROHAL does; because from this interpretation it cannot be derived that an object a which is greater than b is also distinguishable from it, even with respect to location.

-Maybe that STROHAL didn't pay attention to this circumstanceThis circumstance perhaps escaped STROHAL; for otherwise he might have got aware of would have realized the fact that his concept of indistinguishability irrespective the location by no means provides yet the does not yet yield geometrical congruence.
+This circumstance perhaps escaped STROHAL; for otherwise he would have realized the fact that his concept of indistinguishability irrespective the location does not yet yield geometrical congruence.
 Thus, we find here a gap very similar to that in EUCLID's doctrine of the area.